SVD-LLM: Truncation-aware Singular Value Decomposition for Large Language Model Compression: Introduction

-In this paper, we propose a new SVD-based LLM compression method named \sysname that effectively addresses the two fundamental issues of the existing methods. \sysname differs from existing SVD-based LLM compression methods in two key aspects: \ding{182} \textbf{Truncation-Aware Data Whitening:} supported by the theoretical proof, \sysname incorporates a truncation-aware data whitening technique that ensures a \textit{direct mapping} between singular values and model compression loss.
-In doing so, the proposed truncation-aware data whitening technique is able to identify which singular values should be truncated to incur minimal model compression loss. \ding{183} \textbf{Layer-Wise Closed-Form Model Parameter Update:} to compensate for accuracy degradation under high compression ratios, \sysname incorporates a layer-wise closed-form model parameter update strategy to progressively update the compressed weights layer by layer.
+In this paper, we propose a SVD-based post-training LLM compression method, \sysname, which effectively addresses the two fundamental issues of existing SVD-based LLM compression methods. \sysname differs from them in two key aspects. \ding{182} \textbf{Truncation-Aware Data Whitening:} supported by theoretical proof, \sysname incorporates a truncation-aware data whitening technique that ensures a \textit{direct mapping} between singular values and model compression loss.
+In doing so, the proposed truncation-aware data whitening technique is able to identify which singular values should be truncated to incur minimal model compression loss. \ding{183} \textbf{Parameter Update with Sequential Low-rank Approximation:} to compensate for accuracy degradation after compression, \sysname sequentially fine-tunes the decomposed low-ranking matrices for a global accuracy recovery.